zwave-js/zwave-js-ui/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Manually built (git clone - npm install - npm run build )

 zwavejs2mqtt version: <version here, you can find it on control panel>
-zwavejs version: <version here, you can find it on control panel>
+zwave-js version: <version here, you can find it on control panel>

 ### Describe the bug